Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Introduction

 \section{Introduction}

 Advanced manufacturing technology allows the integration of heterogeneous Intellectual Property (IP) cores on a single System-on-Chip (SoC).
-For example, Intel's Xeon® Scalable Processor~\cite{Intelxeon} supports up to 60 cores.
-Similarly, Altra® multicore server processor~\cite{amepere} supports up to 192 cores.
+For example, Intel's Xeon® Scalable Processor~\cite{Intelxeon} supports up to 64 cores.
 Traditional bus architectures fail to scale up with the communication requirements of the increasing number of IP cores.
 Network-on-Chip (NoC) is the preferred communication fabric to meet the high throughput and scalability requirements between these IP cores.
 Due to time to market constraints and cost-effectiveness, SoC manufacturers tend to use third-party vendors and services from the global supply chain~\cite{mishra2021network}.
 Typically only a few IP cores are designed in-house, while others are reusable IPs from third-party vendors.
 For example, FlexNoc interconnect is used by four out of the top five fabless companies to facilitate their on-chip communication \cite{js2015runtime}.
 A long and potentially untrusted supply chain can lead to the introduction of malicious implants through various avenues, such as untrusted CAD tools, rogue designers, or at the foundry.
 Furthermore, these sophisticated SoC designs make it harder to do complete security verification~\cite{mishra2017hardware}.
-While the design of an energy-efficient NoC is the primary objective today, the security of the NoC is also crucial since exploiting NoC would be a goldmine for an attacker to access communication between various IP cores and compromise the security of the entire computing infrastructure.
+While designing energy-efficient NoCs is a primary goal today, securing them is equally crucial as exploiting an NoC could allow attackers to access communications between IP cores and compromise the entire computing infrastructure's security.